isciences/wsim/docs/concepts/electric_power.rst

 Calculating Hydrologic Anomalies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The electric power assessment uses total blue water, calculated at the level of hydrologic basins, as an indicator of water quantity.
+Hydrologic anomalies for the electric power assessment are evaluated at the level of hydrologic basins rather than map pixels.
+Total blue water is used as the indicator of water quantity in each basin.
-Runoff for each basin is computed from the pixel-based land surface model outputs using `exactextract <https://github.com/isciences/exactextract>`_.
+Runoff for each basin is computed from the pixel-based land surface model outputs using `exactextract <https://github.com/isciences/exactextract>`_, which considers the portion of each pixel that covers a basin.
 Total blue water is calculated for each basin by accumulating each basin's runoff into the downstream basin to which it is linked by an ID reference.
 Total blue water values are time-integrated by summing total blue water over multiple months.
 A statistical distribution is fit for each basin and time-integration period, which can then be used to calculate the return period associated with an individual total blue water value.